meitneshi/challenge-documentation/docs/index.md

 This documentation is mainly used to help everyone with the creation of their own learning content, through Deadlock platform.

-## What is a challenge ?
+## What is a mission ?
-A challenge is mainly these elements:
+A mission is mainly these elements:

 * A documentation: instructions for the user
 * A template folder: code provided to the user
 * A success folder: solution of the challenge
 * An app folder: logic to verify user code
-* The challenge descriptor: challenge.yml
+* The mission descriptor: challenge.yml
 * Many hints: You can add different hints, each one could be unlock with token, user unlock

 You can discover many elements on the user interface: